ForallFramework/events.package/README.md

 handling system.
 It performs the following tasks:

 * Offers packages the necessary code to implement their own event handling.
-* Provides a generic global event dispatcher.
+* Provides a generic global event dispatcher if the core package is installed.

 ## Features

-* Instance and static events.
 * Event levels (`"...:<level-two>:<level-one>"`).
 * Event bubbling in levels (one &rarr; two &rarr; ...).